Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: Introduction

-An alternative viewpoint defines topology at the level of the density matrix itself, explored in contexts ranging mixed states to steady-state solutions of the Lindblad evolution~\cite{Diehl2011,Bardyn2013,Rivas2013, Budich2015,Budich2015_2,Iemini2016,Bardyn2018,Tonielli2020}.
-A general classification of density-matrix topology was introduced in Ref.~\cite{Altland2021}, based on the symmetry properties of the dynamical generators of fermionic matter in and out of equilibrium.
-In this formalism the classification of Gaussian steady-state solutions, $\rho\sim \e^{-G}$ of the Gorini–Kossakowski–Sudarshan–Lindblad equation proceeds through an effective single-particle Hamiltonian $G$, whose eigenstates play a role analogous to ground states of pure states in equilibrium.
-The spectrum of $G$ defines the purity spectrum, which reflects the degree of mixedness of single-particle modes~\cite{Diehl2011,Bardyn2013,Budich2015_2}.
-Eigenvalues far from zero correspond to modes that are predominantly occupied or empty, while eigenvalues at zero represent totally mixed modes.
-A finite gap around zero---the purity gap---therefore guarantees that no mode is maximally mixed, and all modes are biased toward being either filled or empty.
-The negative-energy eigenstates of the effective Hamiltonian form a Slater determinant that serves as an effective ground state, and the topology is defined through the classification of the corresponding effective Hamiltonian~\citep{Altland2021}.
 Several approaches have been proposed to characterize the topology of mixed states.
 The Uhlmann phase~\cite{Uhlmann1976,Viyuela2014,Viyuela2014_2,Huang2014,Budich2015_2} provides a mixed-state generalization of the geometric phase~\cite{Berry1984,Simon1983,Wilczek1984}, by defining parallel transport of density matrices through their purifications in an enlarged Hilbert space.
-However, because every density matrix admits a unique and smooth purification, one can always define a global gauge, making the Uhlmann phase to always be topologically trivial, even for topologically nontrivial pure states ~\cite{Budich2015_2}.
-In contrast, the ensemble geometric phase captures topological properties directly from the density matrix and reduces to the Zak phase,the one-dimensional Berry phase of the occupied band~\cite{Zak1989}, in the pure-state limit~\cite{Bardyn2018}.
+However, because every density matrix admits a unique and smooth purification, one can always define a global gauge, making the Uhlmann phase always topologically trivial, even for topologically nontrivial pure states ~\cite{Budich2015_2}.
+In contrast, the ensemble geometric phase captures topological properties directly from the density matrix and reduces to the Zak phase, the one-dimensional Berry phase of the occupied band~\cite{Zak1989}, in the pure-state limit~\cite{Bardyn2018}.
 The ensemble geometric phase applies to Gaussian states with a nonzero purity gap and has been extended to higher-dimensional systems, interacting states~\cite{Wawer2021,Wawer2021_2,Huang2022}, and a broader framework of topological order parameters~\cite{Huang2025}.
-It is constructed from Resta’s formulation of electric polarization, in which the polarization of a one-dimensional insulator is defined as the phase of the expectation value of a large-gauge, momentum-translation, operator evaluated in the many-body ground state~\cite{Resta1998}.
-The operator is defined as $T=\text{exp}[(2\pi/L)\sum_j x_j n_j]$, where $L$ is the length of the one dimensional chain, $x_j$ is the position at unit cell $j$, and $n_j$ is the occupation number~\cite{Resta1998}.
+It is constructed from Resta’s formulation of electric polarization, in which the polarization of a one-dimensional insulator is defined as the phase of the expectation value of a large-gauge, many-body twist operator evaluated in the many-body ground state~\cite{Resta1998}.
+The operator is defined as $T=\exp[\i(2\pi/L)\sum_j x_j n_j]$, where $L$ is the length of the one dimensional chain, $x_j$ is the position at unit cell $j$, and $n_j$ is the occupation number~\cite{Resta1998}.
 For a translation-invariant noninteracting system at zero temperature, Resta’s expression reduces to the Zak phase, connecting the many-body operator to the corresponding single-particle Berry phase.
 At nonzero temperature, evaluating the same expectation value with respect to the thermal density matrix yields the ensemble geometric phase~\cite{Bardyn2018}.